 Flashes of fear and panic that he knew were not his own.
 And then—

 —suddenly Werner was back.
 He was on the ground, his exposed skin prickling with embedded gravel and shards of glass.
 There was a shaking body beneath his own: Alma.
-Her amber eyes were wide and watery, reflecting his own disorientation and confusion back up at him.
+Her amber eyes were wide and watery, reflecting back his own disorientation and confusion.
 Pain radiated through his back, and his head felt heavy and damp.